nvmwill/nexmo-developer/_documentation/en/video/guides/layout-control.md

 The request returns a 400 error response code if you specify an invalid type.

-You can also you can also specify the initial layout type when starting a recording using the Vonage Video server SDKs:
+You can also specify the initial layout type when starting a recording using the server SDKs:

 Language | Description |
 -- | -- | -- |
 Node | [OpenTok.startArchive()](https://github.com/opentok/opentok-node#working-with-archives) (set the `layout` property of the `options` parameter).
 PHP | [OpenTok->startArchive()](https://github.com/opentok/Opentok-PHP-SDK#working-with-archives) (call the `OpenTok->setArchiveLayout()` method after starting the recording).

-If you do not specify an initial layout type, the composed recording uses the Best Fit layout type.
+If you do not specify an initial layout type, the composed archive uses the Best Fit layout type.

 If you specify any other layout type, be sure to apply appropriate layout classes for streams in the Vonage Video session